top of page

 Disease Surveillance and Tracking

-The Bullitt County Health Department (BCHD) investigates cases of communicable diseases such as respiratory viruses food-borne illness, hepatitis, tuberculosis, and sexually transmitted infections, per 902 KAR 2:020.
+The Bullitt County Health Department (BCHD) investigates cases of communicable diseases such as respiratory viruses, food-borne illnesses, hepatitis, tuberculosis, and sexually transmitted infections (STIs), per 902 KAR 2:020.
+The epidemiologist is in charge of investigating all of these except for tuberculosis and STIs.

 BCHD communicates this information to the Kentucky Department for Public Health who later sends information to the Centers for Disease Control and Prevention (CDC).
 We also disseminate information to surveillance sites, and community partners, facilitating collaborative efforts to monitor the health status of Bullitt County.
 This data also aids public and private health officials in educating patients and clients, planning staff training on timely disease topics, and preparing for and responding to disease outbreaks.